kithminrw/kithminrw/README.md

 ### Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> I'm [Kithmin](https://www.kithminrw.com/)

 I'm a Masters Student (MASc) in Electrical and Computer Engineering (ECE) at The University of British Columbia.
-I like to work on interesting projects in the areas of Electronics, Silicon Photonics, Sensors and Biosensors, CMOS IC Design, and Machine Learning Tools for Hardware Design and Simulation.
+I studied Biomedical Engineering as an Undergrad.
+I like to work on interesting projects in the areas of Robotics, Silicon Photonics, Electronics, Sensors and Biosensors, CMOS IC Design, and Machine Learning Tools for Hardware Design and Simulation.

 - 🔭 I’m currently working on designing sensors on Silicon Photonics Chips and Microfluidic Control Systems.
 - 👯 I’m looking to collaborate on projects in the intersection of Machine Learning, Biomedical Engineering and Hardware Design Automation.
 I have colloborated on [gdsfactory](https://gdsfactory.github.io/gdsfactory/) during an internship.